-On the other hand, there are a few different model years of the Buick LaCrosse that have been proven to be unreliable, subject to too many recalls, and overall costly to their owners.
+On the other hand, a few different model years of the Buick LaCrosse have been proven unreliable, subject to too many recalls, and overall costly to their owners.
 Luckily, consumers can easily avoid buying a LaCrosse from these model years by simply looking at owner reports on a website like carcomplaints.com.
 These reviews give us a better idea of which model years to avoid and which ones are safe to buy.

 HOW MUCH DOES IT COST TO TINT CAR WINDOWS?

 Different tints block different levels of UV light and in the long run can prevent sun damage to your skin and eyes, but how much does it cost to tint car windows?
 We’ve got the answer.

 Based on these reports, we recommend avoiding the following Buick LaCrosse year models:

 - 2005 Buick LaCrosse